msadat50/The-line-follower-robot/README.md

 <img src="https://github.com/msadat50/The-line-follower-robot/blob/main/Pictures/Sensor%20off%20.png?raw=true"width="400">
 <img src="Pictures/Robot.png" alt= "Robot" width="400">

-The IR sensors will go under the front edge of the 'platform' and read the lines' movements.
+The IR sensors will go on top of the platform facing the front, we will have a rectanguar hole and a small circle hole to use to mount the sensors to the platform.
 I haven't yet figured out how the bearings are mounted, but once I do there will be 2 bearings, one under each corner of the flat short top of the platform.
-They will be by the corners of it,that way there is room for the Uv sensor in the center under the front.
+They will be by the corners of it so there is space in the middle.

 ### Time
 We feel that we are on schedule for timing, and are moving forward at a good pace.